 Welcome to Our Blog

-Learn what’s new or trending in the industry, our latest analysis of new labour laws and compliance factors, hear how your peers are finding success with technology, find tips, tricks, and suggestions.
+Learn what’s new or trending in your industry, read our latest analysis of compliance requirements, and see how our customers are finding success with workforce management and inventory technology.

 2022 is halfway over, and that means time for a new slate of state and local regulations coming into effect.
 We’re big on helping your business maintain payroll and labor compliance, so we’ve laid out every U.S. jurisdiction upping their minimum wage, tip credits, and tipped cash wage rates starting July 1, 2022.

 Those who can hire during the labor shortage hold a huge advantage over competitors.
 That ability doesn’t come from luck (mostly), but through intentional decisions that make positions stand out to applicants and create a hiring process that continually engages applicants, to keep the position top-of-mind.